 Media in Norway didn’t like Lidl at all.
 Even before Lidl entered the Norwegian market

-The media in Norway like Aftenposten, VG and Dagbladet newspapers were all negative towards Lidl even before they arrived in Norway.
+The media in Norway like Aftenposten, VG, and Dagbladet newspapers were all negative towards Lidl even before they arrived in Norway.
 They were amazing at hunting down Lidl and how they worked.
-They blamed Lidl a lot for workers beeing watched all the time by their CEO’s and the fact that workers got too little in salary.
+They blamed Lidl a lot for workers being watched all the time by their CEO’s and the fact that workers got too little in salary.

 So, now you might understand a bit more about why Lidl left Norway.
-This have nothing to do with EU, as they are in Switzerland too.
-So, if you are an international company want to ride on Norwegians money.
+This has nothing to do with the EU, as they are in Switzerland too.
+So, if you are an international company that wants to earn on your business in Norway.
 You need to investigate, how Norwegians will react.
-IKEA in Norway did the same thing back in the days when they wanted to enter to Norway.
-Their store at Nesbru in Norway, was IKEA‘s first store outside of Sweden in 1963.
+IKEA in Norway did the same thing back in the days when they wanted to enter Norway.
+Their store at Nesbru in Norway was IKEA’s first store outside of Sweden in 1963.
 But compared to other countries.
-IKEA in Norway tended to have red logo, just because they knew Norwegians are nationalistic.
-They changed finally in the end, and now IKEA is one of the most liked attractions by families in the weekend.
+IKEA in Norway tended to have a red logo, just because they knew Norwegians are nationalistic.
+They changed finally in the end, and now IKEA is one of the most liked attractions by families at the weekend.

 Lidl should have looked into Norway, and they didn’t try to change their policy in the beginning.
 Instead, they tried to change the Oslo rules for building new buildings in Norway’s capital.
 But that took more money and energy from Lidl.
 So, Norway is the only country in the world (for now) where Lidl lost the battle.
 Lidl is no more here.
 They intended to make Norway cheaper while they lasted for 4 years.
 Now, many want Lidl back to Norway.
 But will they ever try? …